 We believe passionately in ensuring that anyone – whatever community they belong to – can access hospice care, which is why we set up our Homeless Palliative Care Service in Manchester.
 Working collaboratively with partners across the city who support people experiencing homelessness, our teams provide expertise and care right when it’s needed most.

 Our service helps people make informed decisions about their care, advocating for them and supporting them through challenging times.
 It can help them reconnect with loved ones, and ensure, if needed, the provision of specialist end of life care too.

 We also train teams working on the ground with members of the homeless community to equip them with the tools they need to recognise if someone’s health is worsening, and to signpost them to appropriate support and care.

 The death of a loved one is distressing for all of us, but can bring additional challenges for people experiencing homelessness.
 To support them through such difficult times, we offer bereavement support to staff and people experiencing homelessness themselves when there has been a death of someone they know.

 As lockdown begins to ease, we’re urging people across the city to not forget members of the homeless community who may need palliative and end of life care.

 A diagnosis of an illness which will shorten your life is devastating for anyone, but for homeless people it also brings additional challenges around where care will be provided, how that will be coordinated, and how your personal goals and wishes will be listened to and managed as your illness worsens.

 We’ve seen first-hand the impact that the specialist care we provide has on people at that extremely vulnerable time in their life.
-Thanks to the support from Stockport Express readers through donations and sharing information about the hospice, we’re able to continue providing services like this to communities who need us most.
+Thanks to the support from our local community through donations and sharing information about the hospice, we’re able to continue providing services like this to people who need us most.